kwaldenphd/python-anaconda/README.md

 QA: In your own words, explain the difference between the `print(hello)` command we just used and `print(“hello”)`.

-QB: Describe the syntax three commands that we just used in your own words.
+QB: Describe the syntax of the three commands that we just used in your own words.
 Define the function and method for each example.

 QC: Explain how each of these two programs (above) work in your own words.